cnvrg/chatbot-blueprint/chatbot_inference_blueprint_README.md

    * Use the Try it Live section with any text to check the model to infer the intent.
    * Use the bottom integration panel to integrate your API with your code by copying in your code snippet.

 An API endpoint that infers the intents of customer messages has now been deployed.
-Click [here](link) for this blueprint's more detailed run instructions.
 To learn how this blueprint was created, click [here](https://github.com/cnvrg/chatbot-blueprint).